 Conclusion:

 Given the extensive degree of developmental plasticity in coregonines, propagation has been proposed as a practical way to reintroduce native species from lakes with extirpated or reduced population levels (Bronte et al., 2017; Zimmerman and Krueger, 2009).
-A key uncertainty to maximizing restoration efforts is whether managers should prioritize survival in propagation methods by mimicking natural environmental conditions (Bronte et al., 2017).
+A key uncertainty to maximizing restoration efforts is whether managers should mimic natural environmental conditions to increase survival during propagation (Bronte et al., 2017).
 Our study highlights the potential role of winter light conditions, the influence of light intensity on cisco embryo development, and the impact changing ice regimes may have on cisco survival and recruitment in the wild.
 We did not identify a consistent directional reaction between and within the two cisco populations to increasing light, and light is likely to have a differential effect on a number of physiological and biochemical processes.
 Large-scale, cross-lake propagation and reintroduction efforts are likely to be limited by the ability to match cisco phenotypes and optimal incubation conditions.
 Our results provide a step towards better understanding the recent high variability observed in coregonine recruitment and may help predict what the future of this species may look like under current climate trends.

 Acknowledgments: